RawkodeAcademy/hackdays/README.md

 - Some more information:
   - It would be cool to choose people with whom you didn't work before
   - Choose a technology or language which you're not an expert in
   - Comtrya for reading that far!
-See you in August :)
+See you in January :)

 ## I don't know where to start?
 Please help me find an idea